A Tunnel in the Sky

 The links above are for the new paperback edition due out in December, but you will also see other purchase options, either used copies of the original, e-books, or audio.
 This book would be extremely easy to spoil, but I will try to reveal only the essentials to show why it is the best so far, and most of my comments will refer back to previous events.
 In the intro to this novel Seanan says it was one she had outlined from the very beginning, but it took the previous seven novels to get to the point where these events could transpire.
 She had said that Chimes at Midnight was the beginning of a new chapter in Toby's life, but that goes double for this one, while at the same time it brings the story back to its beginnings.
 Several times in previous portions of my reviews I said I had stumbled onto a spoiler, although now I think I must have misread that.
 It was during reading the first novel, when I wanted to know a bit more about the individual fae species, their magical abilities, and everyone's relation to each other.
 Toby is a Knight to Duke Sylvester Torquill of Shadowed Hills.
 Sylvester has a twin brother, Simon, who was responsible for the kidnapping of the Duke's wife and daughter, Luna and Rayseline, in Rosemary and Rue, and he is the one who transformed Toby into a fish.
 He had escaped and had been in hiding, but he had an accomplice, Oleander, who in a later book poisoned Luna and others, including Toby.
 Oleander is now dead, or at least everyone thinks so, but based on this book I have to wonder.

 The spoiler, as I thought I read it, made me think Sylvester might actually be Toby's father.
 I didn't go back to the wiki to check since I didn't want to stumble on more spoilers, but apparently it was Simon that I read about, but he is not Toby's father, only her step-father, husband to Amandine.
 Fae marriages are both simple and complicated, the complications usually having to do with children and inheritances.
 Any spouse could have an affair, with another fae, or with a human or changeling, even marry the other person, without it dissolving their fae marriage.
 Getting a divorce was simple though, as simple as saying "We are not married anymore.
 Goodbye."
 But Simon and Amandine had not done that, so they are still married, even though Amandine had married Toby's human father, who I believe died when she was around seven years old.
 I am still desperate for more of Amandine's backstory, and information on Toby's father, but will have to wait on that.
 I didn't mention it in my comments on the previous novel, but both Tybalt and the Luidaeg had searched for Amandine, to find out what she might know about the Queen of the Mists, but they had had no luck.
 The same happens in this book.
 She does not appear, but Toby is also desperate to see and talk to her, to unravel all of the things about her heritage, things that had been withheld from her all her life.
 Something else I have not mentioned involves one of Toby's abilities, which apparently surpasses even some purebloods.
-Any mature fae who can perform magic exhibits a certain aroma; for Toby it is that of cut grass and copper.
+Any mature fae who can perform magic exhibits a certain scent; for Toby it is that of cut grass and copper, for Tybalt it is musk and pennyroyal, Sylvester's is dogwood and daffodils.
 Toby is so sensitive she can smell and taste the magic of others, even when they are not performing their magic.
 One example of that is evident early in this book.

 The story begins a few months later, on Yule, with Toby going to a party at Queen Arden's knowe in Muir Woods.
 The Queen declares that Toby is a Hero in the Mists, also saying she had asked Duke Sylvester to relinquish his hold on Toby so she could transfer her allegiance to the Kingdom of the Mists.
 Sylvester had refused, which was what Toby would have expected, and what she wanted.
 By the end of this book she might be reconsidering that.
 Fae are predominately nocturnal, the party lasting to almost dawn.
 Toby and her companions go home to sleep, but she is disturbed by the door bell even before getting to sleep.
 Sylvester is at her door, and even though she is surprised she welcomes him in.
 Big mistake.
 As he crosses the threshold and passes her she knows he is not Sylvester, but his twin brother Simon.
 She also knows, or at least believes, she is no match for his magic.
 Simon tries to convince her he means no harm, even claims that when he turned her into a fish it was to save her from a worse fate.
 He cannot tell her why, or who directed his actions, then and now, since they have placed a geas on him.
 He can't reveal their identity even if he wanted to, and he says he wants to.
 This is when she learns he is/was her step-father, but she also knows what he did to her in the past, what he did to Luna and Rayseline.
 When she comes after him with a knife he casts a spell to immobilize her, just as Jasmine comes into the room.
 Jazz is May's girlfriend, May being Toby's sister now, previously her Fetch.
 Without understanding how she did it, Toby is able to reflect Simon's spell back onto him, although Jazz is half transformed into a fish.
 She later recovers, but Simon has escaped again.